ibm-cloud-docs/vpc/block_storage_is_troubleshoot.md

 {: tsCauses}

 A volume must be in an _available_ state for operations such as attach, detach, delete.
 When expanding a volume, wait for the volume resizing to complete before performing any operations.
 If you try to delete a volume that's resizing, the volume remains in an _updating_ state and not be deleted with the instance.
 To delete the volume, reattach the volume to a different instance, let the resizing complete (volume status becomes _available_, and then delete the volume.
 {: tsResolve}

+## Removing IAM authorization from the storage service to the KMS causes root key deregistration failure
+{: #troubleshoot-topic-5}
+{: troubleshoot}

+The root keys in the Key management service (KMS) instance remain registered to the deleted block storage volume or image resources.
+{: tsSymptoms}

+If you remove IAM authorization from Cloud Block Storage to the KMS before you delete all BYOK volumes or images, the root key fails to deregister from the resource.
+{: tsCauses}

+As best practice, delete all storage or image resources before you remove IAM authorization.
+If you have already removed authorization, you must restore the IAM authorization between Cloud Block Storage Cloud Block Storage (source service) and your KMS (target service).
+For more information, see [Using authorizations to grant access between services](/docs/account?topic=account-serviceauth) to establish IAM service-to-service authorizations using the UI, CLI, or API.
+{: tsResolve}